The Kings of Ailech

 Their tuatha included parts of Tyrone, Derry, and Inishowen.

-5. Recognized in ecclesiastical and legal texts as a princely line
+5. Recognised in ecclesiastical and legal texts as a princely line

 Their descendants held high church office because they were of royal blood.